webmodularity/battle-knights/hardhat/README.md

 The contract will attempt to generate a unique name but will fallback to adding a roman numeral suffix in the case of too many attempts.

 ### Races & Gender
-The race and gender is determined randomly on chain and is influenced by the spawn %s listed in the table below.
+The race and gender are determined randomly on chain and influenced by the spawn %s listed in the table below.
 Humans are the most common (70%) and have randomly assigned attributes.
 The non-human races have a bonus and penalty attribute that modifies the order of their attributes.
 The bonus attribute will be the highest and the penalty attribute will be the lowest rolls.

 | Race         | Bonus Attribute  | Penalty Attribute | Spawn %   | Gender  |